prashast/neptune_int/code2/README.md

 As of now for the prototype I am sending the 'trigger message' once as a POC.
 Later, we can add support for making these messages event-driven

+As soon as someone presses the 'Acknowledge' button on the trigger message, the original message is update as given in the specification and a new message is sent as well.

 NOTES
 ======